KnowledgeEngr/RTT-servicefeeback/README.md

 # Thank you!
-Your rating has been recorded.
+Your response has been recorded.